haskell/cabal/Cabal/doc/developing-packages.rst

 .. pkg-field:: build-tool-depends: package:executable list
     :since: 2.0

-    A list of Haskell executabes needed to build this component.
+    A list of Haskell executables needed to build this component.
+Executables are provided during the whole duration of the build, so this field can be used for executables needed during :pkg-section:`test-suite` as well.

     Each is specified by the package containing the executable and the name of the executable itself, separated by a colon, and optionally followed by a version bound.